 - Archaeological permits.
 A new fee was set up to obtain an archaeological permit under the requirements of SDCL 1-20 or SDCL 34-27.

 - ARMS database fees.
 A user fee was established to allow clients access to data housed at the Archaeological Research Center.
 This fee allows users to use in-house databases, records, GIS resources, and the online ARMS database.
 Users must fill out a user agreement to accompany the application for an account.
-A résumé for each user is also required.

 - Record searches.
 The fee for staff members to conduct records searches for clients was adjusted.